• THIS BLOG’S GOAL IS TO COMBINE SCIENCE AND CHRISTIANITY INTO A LEARNED BELIEF RESULT.

 • Christianity developed in Judea in the mid-first century CE, based first on the teachings of Jesus and later on the writings and missionary work of Paul of Tarsus.
 Initially, Christianity was a small, unorganized sect that promised personal salvation after death.
 Jewish Christianity.
 After the death and resurrection of Jesus, Christianity first emerged as a sect of Judaism, which was practiced in the Roman province of Judea.
 The first Christians were all Jews, who constituted a Second Temple Jewish sect with an apocalyptic eschatology.

 • While unified in its core beliefs, Christianity has evolved into three major branches: Roman Catholicism, Protestantism, and Orthodox Christianity.
-The latter, in turn, is further divided into Eastern Orthodoxy, Oriental Orthodoxy, and the Church of the East.
-This diversity within unity is a reflection of the rich and complex history of the Christian faith.
+The latter is divided into Eastern Orthodoxy, Oriental Orthodoxy, and the Church of the East.
+This diversity within unity reflects the rich and complex history of the Christian faith.

 • Church History Timeline

-• Important epistles are (†) martyred at Rome.
+• Important epistles are (†) martyred in Rome.

 • 150 St. Justin Martyr describes the liturgical